Beast (Marvel Comics): With the X-Men

 Henry's mutation more fully manifests during adolescence, providing greater strength and agility, and although his powers allow him to briefly excel in athletics during his remaining time at school, he soon attracts the animosity of his fellow students and other non-mutant humans.
-As he seeks refuge, he is approached by Professor Charles Xavier, who invites him to study at Xavier's School for Gifted Youngsters.
+After defeating the villain Conquistador with the assistance of some X-Men, Hank joins the group and begins studying at Professor Charles Xavier's Xavier's School for Gifted Youngsters.

 Henry recognizes the opportunities such an institution can offer him and accepts the invitation.
 He finds the school both a fountain of scientific knowledge and a place of sanctuary.
 There he is introduced to the X-Men, who accept him into their ranks and give him the codename Beast.
 Alongside workouts in the Danger Room, under Xavier's tutelage, he studies subjects ranging from differential equations to Proust.

 With the rest of the X-Men on their first field mission, he battles Magneto for the first time, and later Magneto's Brotherhood of Evil Mutants.
 He became stressed because he had to keep a secret identity while in the X-Men team, so he briefly left the team to become a professional wrestler.
 While he was a professional wrestler he met Unus the Untouchable, and helped the X-Men build a directed-energy weapon to make Unus completely untouchable, resulting in Unus not being able to feed himself.
 Beast then rejoined the X-Men team.
 With the team, he also visits the Savage Land, and meets Ka-Zar.
 Beast battles the Juggernaut, but he is badly hurt.
 He subsequently fights the Sentinels with the X-Men, and he and Iceman battle the Maha Yogi.
-Hank later recounts his clash with the Conquistador and how he joined the X-Men.